Allen-Chen-setfree/Seek_Test/README.md

 # Seek_Test
-Tech Stack: Selenium, Jenkins, Tomcat, Java, Junit
+Tech Stack: Selenium, Jenkins, Tomcat, Java, Junit, Maven

 This is to show a CI setup(Jenkins in Tomcat) to test Seek.com.au website using selenium with Java.